arkologystudio/lumen-api/PLUGIN_LICENSING_GUIDE.md

-# Lumen API Pricing & Licensing System Guide
+# Lumen API Product Pricing & Licensing System Guide

-This guide explains the comprehensive pricing structure and licensing system for the Lumen API, including multiple tiers, query tracking, and billing management.
+This guide explains the comprehensive pricing structure and licensing system for the Lumen API, including multiple tiers, query tracking, and billing management for unified products (both SaaS features and downloadable content).

 ## Overview